 For a searchable visualization of AidData's core data, please see the Dashboard.

-For AidData's latest core Research Release, which contains a downloadable snapshot of our entire database, please visit our Research Release Datasets.
+For AidData's latest core Research Release, which contains a downloadable snapshot of our entire database, please see AidData Core Research Release V3.0.

-For our datasets with aid and project data that is geocoded at the local level, please visit our Sub-National, Geospatial Research Datasets.
+For all datasets, including those with aid and project data that is geocoded at the local level, please visit our Versioned Datasets masterpage.